Promptzy/Nexara/docs/CONTRIBUTION_TRACKING.md

+# Contribution Tracking System

+## Overview

+This repository uses an automated system to track and reward contributions based on merged pull requests.

-# Contribution Tracking S**Contributors earn points based on the difficulty of their merged PRs:**
+**Contributors earn points based on the difficulty of their merged PRs:**

 - Level 1: 4 points
 - Level 2: 7 points
 - Level 3: 10 points

-This repository uses an automated system to track and reward contributions based on merged pull requests.

 ## How It Works